 AND DT.MemberLabel = (SELECT TOP 1 [Name] FROM @FilterScope WHERE [Dimension] = N'Time' AND [Hierarchy] = N'FiscalYear'));

 @ChangeList = @ChangeList

 ,@YearID = @YearID

-In addition, we can define an index in the Static fact table.
+In addition, let's define an index in the Static fact table to optimize performance.

-The last step that's not included in this example, but very important for production, is to set up a scheduled SQL Job to clean up and integrate the data.
+Note: The last step that's not included in this example, but crucial for production, is to set up a scheduled SQL Job to clean up and integrate the data.
 Static records should be replaced by the updated records in Writeback, and then the offset records should be removed.